Quick Facts | Answer |

 In Chicago, tenants are entitled to interest after their security deposit has been held for longer than six months and accruing from the first day of their lease term.
 Dwelling units in owner-occupied premises containing six units or fewer are exempt from this rule.

 When a tenant is entitled to interest on their security deposit, it must be either credited towards rent or paid to the tenant directly within 30 days after the end of each 12-month rental period, if the accrued interest is $5 or more.
-However, the $5 limit does not apply in Chicago so interest must always be paid to eligible tenants on an annual basis.
+The $5 limit does not apply in Chicago, so interest there must always be paid to eligible tenants on an annual basis.

 How Do Landlords Give Notice in Illinois?